nxhoaf/OwlProject/README.md

 	  <span property="dc:creator">Joshua Bloch</span>
 </span>
 ```

 As a result, we have:

 ```
 subject: resource:urn:ISBN:978-0321356681
 predicate: property:dc:creator
 object: literal:Joshua Bloch
 ```

 #### The clicked element has a subject
-When the clicked element is already a "subjectTriple", we **go down** the DOM tree to get all of its childrenTriples by
+When the clicked element is already a "subjectTriple", we **go down** the DOM
+tree to get all of its childrenTriples using
-using `RdfLib.getAllTriples(event.target);` function.
+`RdfLib.getAllTriples(event.target);` function.
-For example, when `<span resource="urn:ISBN:978-0321356680">` is clicked, and here is the displaying code:
+Suppose that `<span resource="urn:ISBN:978-0321356680">` is clicked, and
+the displaying code is as below:
 ```
 var triples = RdfLib.getAllTriples(event.target);
 for (var i = 0; i < triples.length; i++) {